According to a recent study, only a small number of us are happy at work. However, one expert believes that change without change is quite easy.

 7) Dealing with tasks you don’t like

 Apply the energy of tasks you like to the task you don’t like.
-Ask yourself: “What if this task could be as easy as [insert task you like doing]?”
+Ask yourself: “What if this task could be as easy as ?”
 Transfer the ease into the tasks you don’t like doing.

 8) Be in a positive relationship with your job